 In addition to live events that are later broadcast through The Archive Project on OPB radio and iTunes, the program connects renowned authors with readers and writers of all ages through classroom visits and writing workshops.

-The 34th season of Portland Arts & Lectures features some of the most engaging writers at work today.
-They are novelists, essayists, and journalists whose award-winning works covers the most compelling issues of our time.
+The 35th season of Portland Arts & Lectures features some of the most engaging writers at work today.
+They are novelists, essayists, and journalists whose award-winning works cover the most compelling issues of our time.